 This study by eStrategy Consulting includes numerous initiatives to promote retail in Germany and German-speaking countries.
 However, the study does not claim to be complete.
 Instead, the different approaches are just presented, categorized, described, and evaluated.
 On this basis, strategies and success factors are outlined for retailers and municipal actors.

 Starting with a presentation of different digital solutions, the study begins with an overview of the initiatives.
-The basis for the following overview was the lists of the German trade association (HDE) with their initiative „Merchants helping Merchants, articles in the trade press, as well as interviews with representatives of different initatives.
-Also they take a look at the activities of established marketplaces and platforms like Amazon, eBay, and Zalando, who have also developed initiatives to support stationary retailers.
+It also takes a look at the activities of established marketplaces and platforms like Amazon, eBay, and Zalando, who have also developed initiatives to support stationary retailers.